mainmatter/playbook/project-procedure/digital-products/README.md

 - what should be the effect on the business once the solution is in place (e.g. increased sales, reduced workload for the sales team etc.)

-The goal of the discovery phase is for the project team to identify the most suitable kind of solution to achieve the project's objective (e.g. a web application that allows customers to configure the client's product according to their needs and order that configuration via the client's website).
+The goal of the product strategy stage is for the project team to identify the most suitable kind of solution to achieve the project's objective (e.g. a web application that allows customers to configure the client's product according to their needs and order that configuration via the client's website).
 That information should be written down in a short (aiming for ca. 1 page) mission